-Note: "Early elementary" schools serve students up through the second grade.
-"Very large" secondary schools have more than 2,000 students.
+Note: Early elementary schools serve students up through the second grade.
+Intermediate schools are elementary schools that only serve grades 5 and up.
+Very large secondary schools have more than 2,000 students.
 Juvenile Justice schools are either Juvenile Justice Alternative Education Program (JJAEP) or Disciplinary Alternative Education Program (DAEP) schools.
 Special education schools serve at least 75 percent special education students.
 Source: TXSmartSchools.

 Propensity score matching then was applied within each stratum containing more than 40 members.
 As with the district-level analysis, campuses were sorted into expenditure subgroups within each stratum.
-In this case, however, the sorting was based on operating expenditures per pupil for campus-related activities instead of the broader definition employed in the district-level analysis.11 Operating expenditures for campus-related activities (instruction, instructional services, instructional leadership, school leadership, and student support services) are more consistently defined across campuses due to the way districts allocate administrative costs.
+In this case, however, the sorting was based on operating expenditures per pupil for campus-related activities instead of the broader definition employed in the district-level analysis.12 Operating expenditures for campus-related activities (instruction, instructional services, instructional leadership, school leadership, and student support services) are more consistently defined across campuses due to the way districts allocate administrative costs.
 Some districts allocate most of their central administration activities to specific campuses, while others do not.
 Virtually all districts allocate their campus-related operating expenditures.

-The elementary, middle, and secondary campuses then were divided into two groups - metropolitan and nonmetropolitan schools - and then subdivided into subgroups based on their instructional operating expenditures per pupil.
+The elementary, middle, and secondary campuses then were divided into two groups - metropolitan and nonmetropolitan schools - and then subdivided into subgroups based on their instructional operating expenditures per pupil and whether or not they were above average with respect to the percentage of economically disadvantaged students.
 There were too few nonmetropolitan schools in the early elementary schools, large secondary schools, and AEA strata, so these strata are not divided into regional groups before subdividing by instructional expenditures per pupil.

 Once divided into strata and subgroups, propensity score matching was used to identify the fiscal peers for each stratum with more than 40 campuses.
 The matching analysis used campus-level versions of most of the cost factors included in the district-level analysis.
 Geographic size is not relevant at the school level and was not included.
 High-needs special education students and other special education students cannot be differentiated at the campus level, and so those two groups were combined.
-The other six cost factors from the district-level model, as well as their squares and selected interaction terms as control variables, remained.
-Interaction terms were selected on a case-by-case basis to ensure that all propensity score distributions satisfied the necessary balancing conditions.
+The other six cost factors from the district-level model, as well as their squares, remained.
+In addition, we included an indicator for the highest grade level served in the matching model for multi-level schools.